Skip to content

 Built-in rules

-The following rules are available by default for all Radar users.
+The following rules are available by default for all Radar users, unless flagged as custom rules, which are only available for Radar for Fraud Teams or Radar for Platforms users.

 Machine learning risk checks

 The rule blocks and won’t process payments with a high risk of fraud.
-This rule is enabled by default for users of Radar or Radar for Fraud Teams.
+This rule is enabled by default for all Radar users.

-The default behavior for Stripe Radar for Fraud Teams is to place payments into review that we suspect have an elevated risk of fraud.
+The default behaviour for Stripe Radar for Fraud Teams and Radar for Platforms is to place payments into review that we suspect have an elevated risk of fraud.

 Traditional card checks

-A payment can still be successful even if the CVC or address (AVS) check fails, because card issuers take many signals into account when making a decision about whether to approve or decline a payment.
-In some cases, a card issuer might still approve a payment they consider legitimate, even if the CVC or postal code verification check fails.
+A payment can still succeed even when the CVC or address (AVS) check fails because issuers evaluate numerous signals when deciding to authorise a payment.
+A card issuer might still consider a payment that fails CVC or postal code verification legitimate, and therefore approve it.

-If this rule is enabled, Radar blocks payments that fail a card issuer’s CVC verification check.
-If the customer doesn’t provide the CVC number, for example because they use a wallet, or their card issuer doesn’t support its verification, the rule can’t block the payment.
+Enable this rule to block payments that fail a card issuer’s CVC verification check, unless Stripe evaluates it as low-risk.
+This rule doesn’t block payments where the customer doesn’t provide the CVC number because they, for example, use a wallet, or their card’s issuer doesn’t support its verification.

 Built-in rules to request 3D Secure